 - Even if small-scale businesses do have a registered trademark, they would need to invest in hiring someone proficient in building catchy product creatives.
 Sadly, this investment may or may not pay off, depending on the industry the seller is catering to and the intensity of the existing competition in the niche.

 There are a set of rules to follow for the images and videos you create.
-Make sure you study the exact requirements to put your EBC-enhanced product listing on the Amazon market successfully.
+Make sure you study the exact requirements to successfully put your EBC-enhanced product listing on the Amazon market.

 If you’re wondering whether you need to get EBC, ask yourself your goals, analyze your product’s complexity, and check whether or not getting the EBC feature on-board will actually make a difference to your final product representation.